hdrummon/HugoHdrummon/content/post/FinalReflection.md

 </figure>

 <br>
-I was introduced to Stand-ups, which allowed every student to voice their strengths or progress, weakness or struggles and their goals for the upcoming week.
+I was also introduced to Stand-ups, which allowed every student to voice their strengths or progress, weakness or struggles and their goals for the upcoming week.
 This was a great idea as it allowed us all to conduct our own review and performance evaluation of each other, so if anyone had an issue or weakness, we could help them overcome it.
 And often during meetings for our work, if anyone had issues, we would discuss the issue whether that was through Microsoft Teams, Facebook Messenger, Discord or face-to-face.
 If it was relating to a Hack-the-Box challenge, we would encourage and give hints about their solution to try and motivate them to think a bit more while also not being too obvious about the answer.
 <br>
 <br>
 I would also attempt to create small summaries at the beginning of each reflection which would review how I felt during the whole week and what impact it had.
-These tied in with my **Issues** section which primarily focused on what problems I encounter during the week and if they were resolved or not.
+These tied in with my **Issues** section which primarily focused on what problems I encountered during the week and if they were resolved or not.
 This would then be related to my goals for the next week as if it’s an issue I can resolve, I would attempt to resolve it in the following week.

 ## Conclusion
 Going into this studio I was really intimidated about how hard the content would be, and the obvious fear of failing because of it.
 Once I got settled into the studio and started understanding the content more, I slowly began to become alot more confident in my evolving skills.